FlorianCassayre/diep.io-protocol/README.md

 `0x00` | User ID | Sent at the begining of the connection, contains the ID of the player.
 `0x01` | Player control | Contains the location of the mouse, if the player is shooting and the state of the 4-directional keys
-`0x02` | Start game | Contains the nickname entered by the player `0x03` | Choose upgrade | Tells the server which upgrade the player wants to choose `0x05` | Heartbeat | The server checks if the player is still online.
+`0x02` | Start game | Contains the nickname entered by the player `0x03` | Tank upgrade | Tells the server which upgrade the player wants to choose `0x04` | Tank evolution | Tells the server which evolution the player wants to choose `0x05` | Heartbeat | The server checks if the player is still online.
 This packet is sent every 0.1 second.

 #### `0x00` User ID